Government Stocks Under 100: List of Best PSU Stocks Under 100

 - Dividend Income: Many PSUs distribute regular dividends, offering steady cash flows.
 Predictable income can enhance total returns, especially when share price growth remains moderate.

-- Market Liquidity: High trading volumes for popular PSU stocks facilitate ease of buying and selling.
-This may result in lower transaction costs and slippage that significantly improve overall operational trade execution efficiency.
+- Market Liquidity: High trading volumes in popular PSU stocks facilitate buying and selling.
+This may result in lower transaction costs and slippage, significantly improving overall operational efficiency in trade execution.

 Risks of Investing in Government stocks under 100 in India